dulaku/loggle/README.md

       ;;
   esac
   ```
-and comment it out.
+and comment it out if you find it.
 This will stop bash from overwriting your new terminal title.<br>

 Ensure you can run tcpdump without root privileges by <br>
 ```